 Children’s Activity Area

 My youngest can’t get enough of the Eurobungy in the Children’s Activity Area.
 For the entire eight-minute trampoline experience she squeals with delight.
 Bounce, spin, flip, hoot, holler, repeat.
 The Climbing Wall and Spider Web – a series of webs that span a ten-floor tower – complete the activities available here.

-At the end of the day, slow down your heart rate with a round of mini golf on the professionally designed outdoor 18-hole course.
+At the end of the day, slow down your heart rate with a round of mini golf on the professionally designed, outdoor 18-hole course.
 Remember the winner buys dinner, so head over to COP’s family-friendly EightyEight Lounge for a bite after the game.
-My thrilling and somewhat hair-raising flight down the zipline has spiked more than just my adrenaline.
+My thrilling and somewhat hair-raising flight down the zipline has spiked more than just my adrenalin.
 I can almost hear EightyEight’s juicy hamburger calling my name.